danrneal/bookshelf-app/README.md

 ### Error Handling

-Below are a list of errors that may be raised as part of the api
+Below are a list of errors that may be raised as part of the API

-#### 400: Bad Reqeuest
+#### 400: Bad Request

-This is returned when the requested is malformed in some way. (i.e. Required info is missing)
+This is returned when the request is malformed in some way. (i.e. Required info is missing)

 #### 404: Not Found